-Freelancer Agreement for Microsoft Partners
+Freelancer Agreement for Technology Businesses

-Why you need a Freelancer Agreement
+Why do you need a Freelancer Agreement?

 Many Freelancers don’t have any agreement in place when working with their clients, or if they do, they are very basic.
 This means that if there is any disagreement in the project there is nowhere to turn for answers.

-What is a Freelancer Agreement
+What is a Freelancer Agreement?

 A Freelancer Agreement provides a basic terms and conditions of a freelancer’s engagement.
 It will provide a stronger contractual framework between the parties, reduce risk and outline procedures for acceptance, pay, liability, timelines and delays.